JonatanKovalik/Java-LearningExercises/README.md

 ## 📧 Contact

-Feel free to reach out if you have any questions or collaboration ideas:
+Feel free to reach out if you have any questions, feedback, or collaboration ideas:
 * Email: jonatan.kovalik@gmail.com